 We had a chance to meet them at Thursday night’s packed and bustling party hosted by mega-couple Mattie McFadden-Lawson and Michael A. Lawson (here’s Michael hanging out with one of his good pals).

-The Lawsons’ amazing digs, dating from 1916, looks like this.
-Known locally as the ‘Ali Mansion,’ the home nests beatifically on curving intersection of L.A.’s Hancock Park neighborhood.
+The Lawsons’ amazing home, dating from 1916, looks like this.
+Known locally as the ‘Ali Mansion,’ it nests beatifically on curving intersection of L.A.’s Hancock Park neighborhood.
 Yes, the champ, Muhammad Ali, lived there from 1970-1985.
-It doesn’t quite fit with him … still, it’s pleasing to learn this.

-But we stray.
-The party was thrown to welcome the great dance troupe for an unprecedented long run at the L.A.
+The party welcomed the great dance troupe for an unprecedented long run at the L.A.
 Music Center — ten performances.
 It was also to acknowledge the passing of the baton of the company’s oversight from Jamison to the young choreographer Robert Battle, who has already set many of his works on the Ailey troupe.
 The two were honored with Los Angeles County plaques, photo at right.

 Read my Alvin Ailey party story in the Los Angeles Times.